Welcome to the Northumbrian Jacobites Website

 Chairman: Roland Finch, FRICS

-Membership Secretary: Elizabeth Finch, MA
+Treasurer & Secretary: Elizabeth Finch, MA

 Social Events Secretary: Lorraine Hunter

-Committee Member: Francis Morgan-Grant
+Committee Member: Gwenneth Morgan-Grant

 The Society was founded in October 2000 to promote interest in the Northumbrian Jacobites, principally those who took part in the Rising of 1715 (The 'Fifteen), led by James Radcliffe, 3rd Earl of Derwentwater, his brother the Hon.
 Charles Radcliffe, William, 4th Baron Widdrington, and Thomas Forster, MP.